Free Think Pieces

 How VW Accidentally Helped The Boomers Revolutionize The Luxury Car Market

-Expert presentation of how hidden generational imprinting drives brand destiny.
+Expert analysis of how hidden generational imprinting drives brand destiny.
 In the automotive arena these dynamics involve unusually long timescales and complex socio-cultural dynamics.

 The report reveals how Volkswagen imprinted attitudes in young Boomers and Gen Xers that not only unintentionally triggered its own US market decline but also toppled Cadillac from its premium category sales leadership and then scuttled its Dare Greatly attempt to re-position in 2015-2018.

-Using our unique Interior Archaeology study technique, Car Interior Scenes & Secrets: An Inside View provides expert analysis, data from 600 Millennial and Gen X drivers, 100 in-depth excavations, 1,200 spontaneous vehicle UX and lifestyle photos.
+Available now, An Inside View: Car Interior Scenes & Secrets provides expert analysis, data from 600 Millennial and Gen X drivers, 100 in-depth excavations, 1,200 spontaneous vehicle UX and lifestyle photos.